Partnering

 Investigator initiated clinical studies can play a key role in answering important medical and scientific questions about Roche's products and their appropriate application.

 IIS are clinical studies initiated and managed by a non-pharmaceutical company researchers, like individual investigators, institutions, collaborative study groups or cooperative groups.
 The researcher is responsible for the legal and regulatory responsibilities of the trial sponsor for the conduct and management of the study as defined by all applicable laws and regulations.
-Visit our global site for more information or to submit a proposal for an IIS

 Roche is recognised as one of the leaders in personalised healthcare and as a pioneer in seeking cutting edge technologies and innovative compounds that will provide the next generation of medicines to patients.
 Our approach to partnering is open and flexible; with a creative approach to deal structuring that is dynamic and enterprising.